-You may experience frequent, loose bowel motions and diarrhoea within a few hours of the first dose of Gastrografin, therefore, we advise you stay within easy reach of a toilet.
-If you become sore you may use a barrier cream, for example Vaseline.
-Some abdominal discomfort can be expected.
+You may experience frequent.
+Loose bowel motions and diarrhoea within a few hours of the first dose of Gastrografin, therefore, we advise you to stay within easy reach of a toilet.

+If you become sore you my use a barrier cream, for example Sudacrem.
+Some abdominal discomfort is to be expected.